The Scientific Research Committee (SRC) consists of up to 15 researchers/clinicians in the fields of respiratory and cardiovascular health.

 If you would like to read short biographies of our current members, please click on any of the photos below.

-Northern Ireland Chest Heart and Stroke’s research mission is to invest strategically in high quality research in Northern Ireland that demonstrates the greatest impact for the care and prevention of chest, heart and stroke illnesses.
+NICHS aims to fund high quality local research that demonstrates the greatest impact for the care and prevention of chest, heart and stroke illnesses.

 Priorities for funding include research into the prevention, treatment, rehabilitation and care of chest, heart and stroke illnesses.
 As a consequence of adopting these priorities NICHS is currently funding research involving the study of people and populations, and not animal research.